Saunie Gravely weds Lydia Amadio1943/09/03

 (8) “First Plane Christened on Monday: Veterans Air Lines completes Conversion of First Plane At Hendricks Field.”
 21 June 1946.

-First-hand details & photos from 1946 Veterans Air Express crew members.
+First-hand details & photos from 1946 Veterans Air Line crew members.

 These men lived this history with my Dad.